Bryan Ramírez: Cumbayá

 with Cumbaya, making his debut in Ecuadorian Serie A, playing 17 games in total.
 His form for Cumbayá led to him being labelled “one of the revelations” of the season.

 L.D.U.
 Quito

 Ramirez signed for L.D.U.
 Quito at the end of the 2022 season.
 He signed a five-year contract with the club.
 He featured in the final of the 2023 Copa Sudamericana which L.D.U.
 Quito won on penalties against Brazilian opponents Fortaleza.

+FC Cincinnati

+On 15 January 2026, Ramirez joined Major League Soccer side FC Cincinnati on a deal through to the end of the 2028–29 season.

 Style of play

 Ramírez plays as a full-back, often on the left side of defence.
 He is also capable of playing further forward to offer in attack.